Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Proposed Approach: Walk-and-Relate (WAR)

 \subsubsection{Using parametric sequence models to represent the metapath}

-Parametric sequence models such as Recurrent Neural Network (RNN) can be employed to generate the representation of the metapath by using the sequence of representations of the constituent relations.
+Parametric sequence models such as Recurrent Neural Network (RNN) are employed to generate the representation of the metapath by using the sequence of representations of the constituent relations.
 The only additional parameters that are introduced by this approach are the ones corresponding to the sequence model (RNN), which is a constant overhead.
-The RNN parameters can be estimated using back-propagation from the triplet scoring loss function of any KGE model.
+The RNN parameters are estimated using back-propagation from the triplet scoring loss function of any KGE model.